carles2m/hugo-resume/content/_index.md

 - json
 ---

-<p>Having a website that can be used by everyone is no simple task.
-If not designed correctly, using a website can become a disgusting and frustrating experience.</p>
+<p>I am passionate about building websites that can be used by everyone and a gamer.</p>
-<p>If you are looking for someone that has experience solving these and other topics in a company like Microsoft, you have found the right person.</p>